pvcraven/networking-class/source/chapters/network_layer/network_layer.rst

   an error, we use checksums.
 There are multiple ways to calculate checksums.
   For the IP, `click here to learn <https://en.wikipedia.org/wiki/IPv4_header_checksum>`_ how they are calculated.
-* RFC
+* **RFC:** `Request For Comments`_ is a publication used to set technical standards for the Internet.
+You can see a
+  `list of standards <https://en.wikipedia.org/wiki/List_of_RFCs>`_.
+I particularly like the avian carrier standard.

 TCP/IP
 ------

-TCP/IP stands for Transmission Control Protocol/Internet Protocol.
+TCP/IP stands for `Transmission Control Protocol/Internet Protocol`_.
 The TCP/IP
 abbreviation is a bit sad, because there is actually a third protocol that is part of TCP/IP that gets left out.
 This is the User Datagram Protocol.